What Is Botanical Medicine?

 Botanical medicine is prescribed by naturopathic doctors, herbalists, doctors of Chinese medicine, and some medical doctors, though not many.

-It does take an experienced medical professional to be able to safely recommend the right botanical combination and dosage to a patient – you don’t want your condition to become worse, or for your meds to stop working.
+It does take an experienced medical professional to be able to safely recommend the right botanical combination and dosage to a patient.

 different types of botanical medicine | Dr. JJ Dugoua, ND | Naturopathic Doctor in Toronto